Bouzes

 Bouzes or Buzes (Βούζης, fl.
-528–556) was an East Roman (Byzantine) general active in the reign of Justinian I (r.
+528–556) was an Eastern Roman general active in the reign of Justinian I (r.
 527–565) in the wars against the Sassanid Persians.

 Family

 Bouzes was a native of Thrace.
 He was likely a son of the general and rebel Vitalian.
 Procopius identifies Coutzes and Venilus as brothers of Bouzes.
 An unnamed sister was mother to Domnentiolus.

 Iberian War

 Battle of Thannuris (or Mindouos)

 Bouzes is first mentioned in 528, as joint dux of Phoenice Libanensis together with his brother, Coutzes.
 (Their province was part of the wider Diocese of the East and contained areas to the east of Mount Lebanon).
 Bouzes was stationed at Palmyra, while Coutzes at Damascus.
 Both brothers are described as being young at the time by Procopius.

 Their first known mission sent the two brothers to the front lines of the Iberian War against the Sassanid Empire, reinforcing Belisarius at Mindouos.
 Belisarius was attempting to construct a fortress at this location.
 "When the emperor (Justinian I) heard this, inasmuch as Belisarius was not able to beat off the Persians from the place with the army he had, he ordered another army to go thither, and also Coutzes and Bouzes, who at that time commanded the soldiers in Libanus.
 These two were brothers from Thrace, both young and inclined to be rash in engaging with the enemy.
 So both armies were gathered together and came in full force to the scene of the building operations, the Persians in order to hinder the work with all their power, and the Romans to defend the labourers.
 And a fierce battle took place in which the Romans were defeated, and there was a great slaughter of them, while some also were made captive by the enemy.
 Among these was Coutzes himself.
 All these captives the Persians led away to their own country, and, putting them in chains, confined them permanently in a cave; as for the fort, since no one defended it any longer, they razed what had been built to the ground."